Palantir Technologies Inc. (PLTR) Shares Down Despite Recent Market Volatility

 Jefferies gave a rating of “Hold” to PLTR, setting the target price at $7.50 in the report published on January 05th of the current year.

-During the last 5 trading sessions, PLTR rose by +22.50%, which changed the moving average for the period of 200-days by -12.80% in comparison to the 20-day moving average, which settled at $8.17.
-In addition, Palantir Technologies Inc. saw 43.30% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PLTR fell by -16.68%, which changed the moving average for the period of 200-days by +8.45% in comparison to the 20-day moving average, which settled at $8.38.
+In addition, Palantir Technologies Inc. saw 26.01% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PLTR starting from Glazer David A., who sale 210,042 shares at the price of $9.55 back on Feb 15.
-After this action, Glazer David A. now owns 1,509,104 shares of Palantir Technologies Inc., valued at $2,006,909 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PLTR starting from Karp Alexander C., who sale 164,373 shares at the price of $8.13 back on Feb 23.
+After this action, Karp Alexander C. now owns 6,432,258 shares of Palantir Technologies Inc., valued at $1,335,613 using the latest closing price.

 Stock Fundamentals for PLTR